barmalei/zebkit/readme.md

 			<body></body>
 		</html>

-More complex example, Grid with 10000 cells:
+Take a look at more complex example, Grid with 10000 cells:

 		<html>
 			<header>